camunda/camunda-docs/versioned_docs/version-8.4/components/connectors/out-of-the-box-connectors/kafka.md

 7. In the **Message** section, set the **Key** and the **Value** that will be sent to Kafka topic.
 8. (Optional for **AVRO (experimental)**) In the **Avro schema** field, input the schema that defines the message structure.
 Ensure this schema is in your Avro schema registry.

-## AVRO Serialization
+## AVRO serialization

 :::note
-Please use Avro serialization with caution, as this is an experimental feature.
+Use Avro serialization with caution, as this is an experimental feature.
 Functionality may not be comprehensive and could change.
 :::

 The **Kafka Producer Connector** supports Avro serialization, which offers a compact, fast, and binary data exchange format for Kafka messages.
 Avro relies on schemas for serialization and deserialization.
 When using Avro, each message is serialized according to a specific schema written in JSON format.
-This schema defines the structure of the Kafka message, ensuring that the data conforms to a predefined format and enabling schema evolution strategies.
+This schema defines the structure of the Kafka message, ensuring the data conforms to a predefined format and enabling schema evolution strategies.

-For more detailed information on Kafka Avro serialization, you may refer to the [official Kafka documentation](https://kafka.apache.org/documentation/#serialization) and to the [official Apache Avro documentation](https://avro.apache.org/docs/).
+For more detailed information on Kafka Avro serialization, you may refer to the [official Kafka documentation](https://kafka.apache.org/documentation/#serialization) and [official Apache Avro documentation](https://avro.apache.org/docs/).

-### Example AVRO Schema and Data
+### Example Avro schema and data

-#### Avro schema :
+#### Avro schema:

 ```json
 {